-Eligible Ground and Flight Employees and their Eligible Dependents can enroll in Dental Benefits, even if they do not elect medical coverage.
-You must enroll yourself in the Dental Benefit if you would like to cover any dependents under the Dental Benefit.
+Eligible Ground and Flight Employees and their Eligible Dependents can enroll in the Dental Benefit Option, even if they do not elect medical coverage.
+You must enroll yourself in the Dental Benefit Option if you would like to cover any dependents under the Dental Benefit Option.